Welcome to the website of Star of the Sea Church. The church is one of two churches in the parish of Laytown-

 If you can, Please drop your Trócaire Box/Envelope and Church Envelopes to the Presbytery.

 Please make all cheques payable to ‘Mornington Church’.

-Following guidelines from the Irish Bishops a support team of parishioners has been established to assist with the reopening of our Church for public Masses.
+Following guidelines from the Irish Bishops & the Government a support team of parishioners has been established to assist with the reopening of our Church for public Masses.

 The areas in the church where people can sit will be clearly indicated.
 Family members will be seated together.

 Stewards will be available to guide people as they enter & leave the Church.

 People will maintain physical distance when entering and exiting the Church and particularly when approaching for Holy Communion.

 People are asked to maintain physical distancing in the Church grounds.

 It is essential that Social distancing signage is followed.